Jean Hebert Brown collection

 Ida Stone married Frank Valentine Sayre who was born February 14, 1885.
 They married in Petersburg on June 26, 1912.
 Frank's parents had both died.
 Frank became an electrician and moved to Detroit where there were more opportunities for employment.
 Ida occasionally taught school, often as a substitute teacher.

 Ida Stone Sayre and Frank Valentine Sayre had three children, one of whom was my mother, Katherine, born in 1915.
 She attended Wayne State University, obtained a teaching credential and taught art in elementary school until she married.

 My mother married George John Brown, born on a kitchen table in a tenement in Kilmarnock, Scotland in 1906.
 I was their first child, born on Mare Island, a Navy base in Vallejo, California, August 17, 1944.
 My dad, a lieutenant commander, was stationed there during World War II to repair submarines, as he had a degree in engineering.

 When the war was over, the family back to Detroit, and built a house in Grosse Pointe Farms.
 I graduated from Grosse Pointe High School in 1962.
 I moved to San Diego, California in 1977 and have been here ever since."

 1 Cubic Feet

 Donor(s) have transferred any applicable copyright to Michigan State University but the collection may contain third-party materials for which copyright was not transferred.
 Copyright restrictions may apply.
 Property Rights: Michigan State University.

-Record group changed from 00238 to UA 28.5 to reflect the Kedzie family's connection to MSU.
+Record group changed from 00238 to UA 28.5 to reflect the Kedzie family's connection to Michigan State University.
 M. Badgley Malone, January 2020.

 - Jean Hebert Brown Collection